What are inverters?

 Possible failure rate

 Simply because there are more microinverters, there is an increased risk that one of them may fail.
-That said, at least it’s not your entire system going down!
+That said, at least it’s not your entire solar PV system going down!
 And at least your microinverter is probably under warranty.
 In our experience, the failure rate is pretty low.
 We feel this is a minor tradeoff in exchange for having more “brains” to your system.

 While comparable in price, microinverters’ up-front cost is possibly slightly higher.
 However, once you factor in the additional costs you’ll incur using a central or string inverter, we feel that microinverters provide significantly higher value.

 First, remember, your system will be more efficient!
 So you’ll be generating more electricity savings.

 Second, in many areas, central inverters must be in compliance with rapid shutdown requirements.
 Adding functionality to ensure your string inverter is rapid shutdown compliant often incurs additional costs.

 Finally, as noted above, there’s a good chance you’ll need to replace your string inverter after its warranty has expired.
 When you factor in all of the above considerations, microinverters make the most financial sense as well.